mvevans89/SMALLERdash/lab-notebook.md

 2. information for each page on how it works
 3. maybe update time series to dygraph or nicer timeseries plot. probably plotly would be better in the end for this, but it is almost too interactive and I'm worried will make people confused. but dygraphs was last updated in 2018.... okay better to use plotly

-got plotly up and running for the incience time series. will try to do the same for the cases just so it looks similar across pages
+got plotly up and running for the incience time series. will try to do the same for the cases just so it looks similar across pages. done!

 ## 2022-11-09